 We're investing in our region - Greater Wellington 10-Year Plan

-This Consultation is currently open.
+This Consultation is closed.

 Please note we have found an error on page 25 of the consultation document for the Long Term Plan 2018-28.
 These figures relate to the impact of changes to rates for every $100,000 of property value under the proposed Revenue and Financing Policy for Wellington City, Upper Hutt, Porirua and Hutt City.
 The online version of the consultation document has been updated.

 At Greater Wellington Regional Council (Greater Wellington) our vision is of an extraordinary region – thriving, connected, and resilient.